Where to Stay in Naples, Italy, for a Local Experience

 Stay like a native Neapolitan at these hotels to uncover hole-in-the-wall pizzerias and lesser-known neighbourhoods.

 Italy’s epicurean heavyweight should be on every self-respecting foodie’s hit list.
-You’ll eat the best pizza of your life in Naples, explore some of the country’s top museums – including a network of fascinating underground tunnels – and discover the cradle of Italian men’s tailoring.
+You can eat the best pizza of your life in Naples, sample sumptuous delicacies on a guided street food tour (which you can experience on Culture Trip’s exclusive 10-day Southern Italy adventure, led by our Local Insider), explore some of the country’s top museums – including a network of fascinating underground tunnels – and discover the cradle of Italian men’s tailoring.
 It’s hard to not strike up a spontaneous conversation with the city’s exuberant residents, so feeling like a local comes naturalmente in Naples, and these hotels will help you immerse yourself in no time.

 Courtesy of Romeo Hotel / Expedia